 Professor Ashok Jhunjhunwala, IIT-Madras said, “Being a part of the India edition of MIT Technology Review’s ‘Innovators Under 35’ is a great recognition for Umesh and Uniphore.
 Uniphore’s work is impressive and really path-breaking in the speech recognition ecosystem.
 I wish Umesh and Uniphore good luck for the MIT Technology Review Global Innovators under 35 awards and for all future endeavours.

 Umesh joins a prestigious group of past honorees, including some of the world’s most brilliant tech minds like Facebook’s Mark Zuckerberg, Tesla Motors Inc.’s J.B.
 Straubel, and Larry Page and Sergey Brin of Google.

-Uniphore Software Systems, is headquartered in IIT Madras Research Park, Chennai.
+Uniphore Technologies Inc, is headquartered in IIT Madras Research Park, Chennai.
 Uniphore was incubated in IIT Chennai, India in 2008 and currently has offices in India, Philippines and U.A.E with 100 employees spread across all locations.
 Uniphore’s investors include Kris Gopalakrishnan, IDG Ventures India, India Angel Network, Yournest Fund, Stata Ventures.
 Uniphore has worked with over 70 enterprise customers andserved over 4 million end users.
 Uniphore was recognized by Deloitte as a Technology Fast 500 company in Asia Pacific in 2014 and was also ranked as the 10th fastest growing technology company in India by Deloitte Fast 50 in 2015.
 Uniphore’s Co-Founder & CEO, Umesh Sachdev, received the “Exemplary Application of IT Award for 2014″ at the CII CONNECT 2014 Awards and awarded the Best Incubatee in the ICT Category at ISBA Awards in 2011.